Karl-maker/fire-fighting-node-application/README.md

 ### Additional Notes

 - **Docker Volumes**: If you need persistent data storage, you can add volumes in your Docker setup.
 - **CI/CD**: This project is designed to integrate with CI/CD pipelines (e.g., GitHub Actions, GitLab CI).
-You can configure your pipeline to install dependencies and run tests using the `pnpm install` and `pnpm test` commands.
+You can configure your pipeline to install dependencies and run tests using the `pnpm install` and `pnpm test:unit && pnpm test:e2e` commands.

 ---